-After receiving appropriate faculty counsel, the department and/or division head may recommend that a person be appointed to an endowed or supported chair in recognition of past and continuing scholarly accomplishments in the appropriate discipline.
+After receiving appropriate faculty counsel, the department head and/or dean may recommend that a person be appointed to an endowed or supported chair in recognition of past and continuing scholarly accomplishments in the appropriate discipline.
 Persons holding endowed chairs will be subject to the rules and procedures governing other faculty members of the same rank.